10 Day Trips From Melbourne

 8. Wilsons Promontory National Park

-While all the above trips are doable in one day, if you want to explore Wilsons Promontory, I would not plan only one day.
-Wilson Prom is ideal for a two or three day trip around Melbourne.
+While all the above trips are doable in one day, I would not plan only one day if you want to explore Wilsons Promontory.
+Wilson Prom is ideal for a two or three-day trip around Melbourne.
 To get there, it’s an easy 3-hour drive, and you will love this road trip journey.
-Tidal River Nation Park offers top scenic walking trails coupled with the best wilderness area for seeing wildlife.
-If you like hiking and nature, it makes it a great trip to Melbourne.
-Wilsons Prom is my favourite region, and in my opinion, it should be on everyone’s Melbourne bucket list.
+Tidal River Nation Park offers top scenic walking trails and the best wilderness area for seeing wildlife.

-My Tip: A day trip is possible, but it will be a long day.
-Plan your time and stops along your way efficiently.
-I suggest staying overnight to make the most of your trip.
+Bonus Tip: Plan your time and stops on your road trip.
+Stay overnight to make the most of your trip.

 9. Walhalla Goldfields

-Another great Australian destination in Victoria worth adding to your itinerary is Walhalla.
+Another fantastic destination in Victoria worth adding to your itinerary is Walhalla.
 I’d dare say the top fascinating heritage township I have ever seen in Australia.
-I recently visited last year for the first time, and I hope to go back again.
+I recently visited last year for the first time, and I hope to return.
 As Walhalla lies 200 km in the Eastern Gippsland, this is ideal when planning a road tour from Melbourne to Sydney along the South East Coast of Australia.

 Road Trip Distance: 185 km from Melbourne to Walhalla.

-My Tip: A day trip is perfect but tiring.
-I suggest staying overnight if you want to enjoy the stunning landscape and beautiful forests.
+Bonus Tip: A day trip is perfect but tiring.
+I suggest staying overnight to enjoy the stunning landscape and beautiful forests.

 10. The Great Ocean Road

-The Great Ocean Road (approx. 200kms from Melbourne) is one of Australia’s most beautiful and scenic coastal drives.
-This amazing drive will take you through sea cliffs, scenic beaches, and some amazing rock formations.
-The Great Ocean Road Trip is one of the most iconic road trips you can take, not just in Australia but in the entire world.
+The Great Ocean Road (approx. 200 km from Melbourne) is one of Australia’s most beautiful and scenic coastal drives.
+This fantastic drive will take you through sea cliffs, picturesque beaches, and unique rock formations.
 Melbourne’s drive carries on the west for almost 250 kilometres until it reaches the town of Allansford.
-The Great Ocean Road is more popular by the name of 12 Apostles.
-We have an entire blog post dedicated to the Great Ocean Road Trip, a must-visit in Australia.
+The Great Ocean Road is more popular by the name of the 12 Apostles.
+Read more about a road trip to the Great Ocean Road.

 Road Trip Distance: 290 km from Melbourne to Port Campbell.

-My Tip: A day trip is possible but very tiring.
-I suggest leaving early at 5, or 6.00 am from Melbourne city to enjoy it and not feel rushed.
+Bonus Tip: A day trip is possible but very tiring.
+I suggest leaving early from Melbourne to enjoy it and not feel rushed.
 At least a one-night stopover is recommended.

 How to plan your Melbourne Day Trips efficiently.

 The best way to organise your day trips from Melbourne CBD is to hire a car.
-You may prefer self-driving to guided Melbourne tours if you are travelling with a friend or companion.
-Road tripping alone is good fun, and driving in and out of Melbourne is easy.
-If you are on a tight schedule, you may combine a guided tour with some public transport trips or by train.
+You may prefer self-driving to guided Melbourne trips if you travel with a friend or companion.
+Road-tripping and self-driving trips in and around Melbourne are easy.
+If you are on a tight schedule, you may combine guided trips from the city too.
+If you plan to stay in Melbourne, check out our guide to the best areas where to stay in Melbourne.

-You can also subscribe to our Tour News, fill in the fields below with your name and email address and check your mailbox to confirm your email subscription.
+You can also subscribe to our Italy Tour News.
+Fill in the fields below with your name and email address, and check your mailbox to confirm your email subscription.

 We respect your privacy, deliver only valuable content.
 No spam ever.